kurtcarpenter/PerformanceFizzBuzz/README.md

 * If divisible by 5, output "Buzz"*
 * If divisible by neither, output the number itself

-*N.B. if the number is divisible by both 3 AND 5 (hard to imagine, many programmers struggle with this concept), i.e. 15, then output "FizzBuzz"
+*N.B. if the number is divisible by both 3 AND 5 (hard to imagine, many programmers struggle with this concept), e.g. 15, then output "FizzBuzz"

 ##FAQ